salilab/rmf_chimerax/README.md

 Windows or Mac) or `CHIMERAX_EXE` to the full path to the `chimerax` binary (on Linux).

+## Releases

+We build releases by simply running `make wheel` on Linux and Mac.
+In each case we try to build on the oldest system ChimeraX itself supports to maximize binary compatibility (Ubuntu 16.04 and macOS 10.13 respectively).

+On Windows 10, from the `rmf_chimerax` working directory we run

+    "C:\Program Files\ChimeraX 1.2.5\bin\ChimeraX-console.exe" --nogui

+and then run `devel build . exit true` from the ChimeraX prompt.

 ## Testing

 This plugin has a full test suite which is designed to run in one of two